Rigidity of stable marginally outer trapped surfaces in initial data sets: Isometric embedding in the Minkowski spacetime

 We now turn to the analysis of asymptotically flat data sets.
 One first needs to gain a nice description at infinity for a complete stable MOTS without making use of the general results for isolated singularities of geometric variational problems, which are not at disposal for this class of surfaces because of their non-variational nature.
 We shall prove the following statement, of independent interest.

 \begin{proposition} Let $(M,g,k)$ be an asymptotically flat initial data set of dimension three and let $\Sigma\hookrightarrow M$ be a complete, properly embedded stable MOTS.
-Then each end of $\Sigma$ coincides, outside a compact set, with the graph of a function $u\in\mathcal{C}^{2}(\Pi;\mathbb{R})$ having an expansion at infinity of the form
+Then each end of $\Sigma$ coincides, outside a compact set, with the graph of a function $u\in\mathcal{C}^{2}(\Pi;\mathbb{R})$ for which the following pointwise estimates hold: